Mátyás Seiber: Music

 Seiber's vocal output includes the large scale cantata Ulysses (1947) on words by James Joyce, another Joyce-related work, Three Fragments from "A Portrait of the Artist as a Young Man", and choral arrangements of Hungarian and Yugoslav folk songs.
 He also wrote one opera, Eva spielt mit Puppen (1934), and the ballet The Invitation.
-Other works include the two orchestral Besardo suites, a clarinet concertino, three strings quartets, and scores to animated films produced by Halas & Batchelor, including Animal Farm (1954).
+Other works include the two orchestral Besardo suites, a clarinet concertino, three string quartets, and scores to animated films produced by Halas & Batchelor, including Animal Farm (1954).
 The substantial Sonata for violin and piano, a commission for the Cheltenham Festival, was completed just before his death in 1960.

 Two comic operas, A Palágyi Pekek and Balaton, were composed for the Hungarian theatre in London, the "Londoni Pódium".
 A Palágyi Pékek, (libretto, György Mikes) (1943), was the first collaboration of Mátyás Seiber and George Mikes.
 Balaton, (libretto, György Mikes) (1944), as George Mikes has reported, was aired during the war by the BBC and, after the end of the war even made it to Budapest.

 A setting of the Scottish "poet and tragedian" William McGonagall's work, The Famous Tay Whale was written for the second of Gerard Hoffnung's music festivals in 1958.

-Seiber used a pseudonym for his jazz works and popular music: G. S. Mathis or George Mathis (a rearrangement of his name using Anglicised forms); under this name, he wrote for John Dankworth, most notably 1959's Improvisations for Jazz Band and Orchestra.
-In 1956 he was awarded the inaugural Ivor Novello award for Best Song Musically and Lyrically for "By the Fountains of Rome," which was a hit that year in the UK Single Charts, making it to the Top Twenty.
+Seiber used a pseudonym for his jazz works and popular music: G. S. Mathis or George Mathis (a rearrangement of his name using Anglicised forms).
+In 1957 he was awarded the Ivor Novello Award for Best Song Musically and Lyrically for "By the Fountains of Rome," which was a hit that year in the UK Single Charts, making it to the Top Twenty.
 (The lyrics were by Norman Newell, and it was sung by David Hughes).

-Alternative name spellings

-There are articles with references to Seiber as Seyber and Mátyás as Matthis.

 Compositions (selected)

+Seiber's compositions at Schott Music and the British Library.